opencast/opencast/docs/guides/developer/docs/develop/debugging.md

 Click on `submit` and is ready to go.

-Additional you can call this REST endpoint directly using `CURL` for example.
+Additional you can call this REST endpoint directly using `curl` for example.

 ## Frontend debugging

 To debug the frontend you can use the browser developer tools.
-For example in Chrome you can open the developer tools.
+For most browsers this is bound to your F12 key by default.
 In the developer tools you can find the tab `Sources`.
 In this tab you can find the source code of the frontend.
 You can set breakpoints in the source code and debug the frontend.